cortex-lab/phy/README.md

 6. If there are problems with this method we also have a legacy `deprecated/environment.yml` file with a conda-based setup.
 It is kept for reference only.

-### Dealing with the error `ModuleNotFoundError: No module named 'PyQt5.QtWebEngineWidget`

-In some environments, you might get an error message related to QtWebEngineWidget.
-Run the command `pip install PyQtWebEngine` and try launching phy again.
-This command should not run if the error message doesn't appear, as it could break the PyQt5 installation.

 ### Upgrading from phy 1 to phy 2